georg3tom/llama.nvim/README.md

 # llama.nvim

-[wip] A Neovim plugin that provides local LLM-powered code completion.
+A Neovim plugin that provides local LLM-powered code completion.
 This is a Lua rewrite of [ggml-org/llama.vim](https://github.com/ggml-org/llama.vim).

 ## Prerequisites